faizan7800/html5-boilerplate/README.md

   project, instantly fetch the latest npm published package (or any version available on npm) with `npx`, `npm init` or `yarn create` without having to install any dependencies.
-Running the following `npx` command installs the latest version into a folder called `new-site`
+Running the following `npx` command installs the latest version into a folder called `new-site`.

   ```
   npx create-html5-boilerplate new-site